Irish Stew. An old fashioned favourite with a new twist to make it even more flavourful! This is comfort food at it’s very best.

 Developing flavour in Irish Stew.

-Finally, other than potatoes and seasoning, I add farm fresh, roasted root vegetables to complete this delicious stew.
-Roasting the vegetables separately brings out all of their natural sweetness.
-Yet another layer of flavour going into the pot.
+Finally, other than potatoes and seasoning, I add farm fresh, root vegetables to complete this delicious stew and sometimes leeks if they are available.
+The natural sweetness of pour local vegetables adds yet another layer of flavour to the pot.

 Finally, it all comes together for the final stage of cooking until the potatoes are fork tender.
 Then it’s just a matter of serving to those who have been smelling this wonderful stew all afternoon.